nozense/obsNotes/README.md

 Add/change any value (the part at the right of the ":") but do not change the attribute (to the left of ":").

 Name of the daily files is of no consequence - its the date following "Created: " in the frontmatter that is checked.

+### Backup function

+Exports the complete DB to markdown-files struktured in folders /book/chapter/part.\
+Archives this in a single tar file in user home directory (~).\
+Removes the created markdown-files.

 ## TODO